Daniel-Fauland/gcp-test/cloud_functions/README.md

    project_id = data.get('project_id')
    bucket_name = data.get('bucket_name')
    ```
-2. In the header part we need to set _Content-Type=application/json_ otherwise python only retrieves _None_ values for the json object
+2. In the header part you need to set _Content-Type=application/json_ otherwise python only retrieves _None_ values for the json object
 3. In the message body part we can specify the json we want to pass to the python script
 4. It's possible to completely configure/deploy the cloud scheduler using gcloud.
 It can be used from any terminal as long as it has gcloud CLI installed, the user is authenticated and has the permission (_cloudscheduler.jobs.create_) to create a cloud schedule job.